Mario-LopezTelecom/web_sources/_posts/2016-07-26-nutch-hdfs-elasticsearch-on-t2micro.md

 hdfs dfs -cat /hello_world_out/part*
 ```

-You should see in stdout:
+You should see in stdout the corresponding word count:

 ```
 Hello    1